Lichtenstein Castle is a fairytale castle, inside and out. Located in Baden-Württemberg, it is the perfect stop for every one.

 Clearly, German practicality has been around for at least a couple of centuries.

 #7.
-Lichtenstein Castle is Definitely Worth a Day Trip from Stuttgart
+Lichtenstein Castle is the Perfect Day trip from Stuttgart

 Know Before You Go To Lichtenstein Castle